automated-assessment/nexus_monorepo/README.md

 Designed as a minimal example of a Tool to receive requests, and send a mark+feedback over the defined interfaces, **and also provide configuration**

+This is the same as the RNG marking tool, except:
+- Each assignment has its own minimum and maximum bounds within which the random mark is generated.
+- This is configured through a html/javascript webpage, provided at a certain http endpoint

 ### Tech
 - Node.js (4.x)
   - Express (4.x)